Albanian Telegraphic Agency: Internet era

 In 1993, the UNDP set up a system for the agency to go online internally with PTT lines.
 The first exchange of information using email was made by ATSH in 1995, where the sending of information was done through the agency TEL–PRESS.
 During this time, the usage of paper was being phased out and the teletext service through which the transmission was carried out took over.
 The ATSH website was created in that same year and redesigned again three years later, in 1998.
 It published news in three languages: Albanian, French and English.
 Initially the website had only non-video and audio content but after 1998, other elements were introduced such as videos and photos, thus formatted on the basis of enriching the new media genres.

 The new technology implemented in this institution brought a new perspective on how to treat information, which was based on freedom of writing and the removal of censorship, enabling the increase of information and materials that were transmitted here.
-The editorial offices covered news and every day events ranging from politics, the economy, cultural life, sports, etc.
+The editorial offices covered news and everyday events ranging from politics, the economy, cultural life, sports, etc.